comppy17/profiling/talk.md

 ### Summary

-* `profile`  module  for function-level profiling your code
+* `cProfile`  module  for function-level profiling your code
 * `line_profiler` module for line-level profiling your code
 * `timeit` module for timing short code snippets